wrKezer/security/README.md

 ---
 ### Extreme measures

-Easiest way to be secure is not to be any target.
-For everyday computer usage, we visit tons of websites, we install tons of apps, so with every click we do, we incease the possibility of being a target.
-If we click on any phising link, or any decoy website, everything is already done.
+Easiest way to be secure is not to be at any target.

+For everyday computer usage, people visit tons of websites, install tons of apps and with every click, we always incease the possibility of being target.
+If you click on any phising link, or any decoy website, everything is already done, all of these security measures are useless.

-So the ultimate solution will be a separate computer for trading or banking stuff.
+So the ultimate solution will be a separate computer for trading or banking stuff and not using that computer for any personal usage.

 Here is the list for that:
 - Buy [insurgo](https://insurgo.ca/), or [System 76 Lemur](https://system76.com/laptops/lemur) laptop.
 - If you dont want to buy something like that, you can just gather a laptop that you can disable intel ME.
-(Lenovo x230 is the best bet) with min 16GB or RAM.
+(Lenovo x230 is the best bet) with min 16GB or RAM, and do some research to improve security and privacy of that laptop.
 - Install Qubes OS, if it is a little hard for you, Ubuntu is also great alternative.
+For Qubes check for the recommendad computer.
 - Create couple of Qubes, personal, trade, vault:
 - These can be seen as different operating systems on your computer which cannot connect each other.
 - On trade Qube, you will ony install firefox, and metamask.
 Mic and Cam will be disconnected, it will have a connection to internet.
 This can go through VPN + Tor network.
 Or if you do not want to deal with Catcha stuff, it can be Tor + VPN.